darinz/ML/11_bandits/03_contextual_bandits.md

 ---

 **Note**: This guide covers the fundamentals of contextual bandits.
 For more advanced topics, see the sections on Neural Bandits, Federated Bandits, and Constrained Contextual Bandits.

+## From Cumulative Reward to Pure Exploration

+We've now explored **contextual bandits** - extending the bandit framework to handle dynamic contexts where the optimal action depends on the current state.
+We've seen how contextual UCB and contextual Thompson sampling adapt to changing environments, how personalization enables tailored decisions, and how these methods handle the complexity of real-world applications.

+However, while traditional bandit algorithms focus on maximizing cumulative reward through exploration-exploitation balance, **many real-world scenarios** prioritize accurate identification over immediate performance.
+Consider a clinical trial where the goal is to identify the most effective treatment, or an A/B test where the objective is to determine the best website design - in these cases, we care more about making the right final decision than about maximizing rewards during the learning process.

+This motivates our exploration of **best arm identification (BAI)** - a fundamental shift in the bandit paradigm from cumulative reward maximization to pure exploration.
+We'll see how BAI algorithms focus exclusively on identifying the best arm with high confidence, how they use different stopping criteria and sampling strategies, and how these methods enable efficient identification in scenarios where accuracy is more important than immediate performance.

+The transition from contextual bandits to best arm identification represents the bridge from adaptive learning to pure exploration - taking our understanding of bandit algorithms and applying it to scenarios where the goal is identification rather than cumulative reward maximization.

+In the next section, we'll explore best arm identification, understanding how to design algorithms for pure exploration problems.

+---

+**Previous: [Linear Bandits](02_linear_bandits.md)** - Learn how to exploit structured action spaces for more efficient learning.

+**Next: [Best Arm Identification](04_best_arm_identification.md)** - Learn algorithms for pure exploration and identification problems.